AK7iwi/Python-for-Data-Science/README_G.md

 @propreties:
-methods to modify and get attributes
+methods to modify and get attributes. @property decorator allows you to define getter, setter, and deleter methods for attributes.

 Ex: